andyarensman/prepacker-app/README.md

-*README work in progress*

 # PrePacker

 ## Introduction

 The goal of this project is to make a MERN fullstack app for use as a portfolio item.
 It will include authentication and web scraping amongst other things.
 I am hoping to improve my React and CSS skills mainly, but I wanted a full MERN stack to practice having everything together.

-Users should be able to login, upload gear data (manually or with the scraper), and create PrePacker lists that will help them plan what to bring on a trip.
+This app is aimed at backpackers looking to plan what they want to bring on their next trip.
+Users should be able to login, upload gear data (manually or with the web scraper), and create PrePacker lists that will help them plan what to bring on a trip.
 This is mainly aimed at backpackers, but could be used for any trip, or simply to keep track of what items you own.

 There will be two main pages: the closet and the PrePacker.
 On the closet page, users will be able to see all the equipment they have uploaded with more detail compared to the PrePacker page.
 The PrePacker page will be for creating lists for items to pack on a trip.
 Users will be able to save these lists for future use.

-The project is almost complete, I just need to add a few more feature such as the password recovery and mobile css.
+The project is almost complete, I just need to add a few more feature such as the password recovery and mobile styling.
+The project is currently not deployed.

 # Demonstrations